getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 * The API of an ES6 module is static.
 That is, you define statically what all the top-level exports are on your module's public API, and those cannot be amended later.

    Some uses are accustomed to being able to provide dynamic API definitions, where methods can be added/removed/replaced in response to run-time conditions.
 Either these uses will have to change to fit with ES6 static APIs, or they will have to restrain the dynamic changes to properties/methods of a second-level object.
 * ES6 modules are singletons.
 That is, there's only one instance of the module, which maintains its state.
 Every time you import that module into another module, you get a reference to the one centralized instance.
+If you want to be able to produce multiple module instances, your module will need to provide some sort of factory to do it.
 * The properties and methods you expose on a module's public API are not just normal assignments of values or references.
 They are actual bindings (almost like pointers) to the actual elements in your inner module definition.

    In pre-ES6 modules, if you put a property on your public API that holds a primitive value like a number or string, that property assignment was by value-copy, and any internal update of a corresponding variable would be separate and not affect the copy on the API object.